OXID-eSales/oxideshop-user-documentation/operation/discounts/product-as-add-on.rst

    Typically, you want the free item to appear in the shopping cart first.

-   To implement this, under :ref:`operation/discounts/discounts:Create and manage discounts`, follow the instructions in step :ref:`Determine placement <Determine discount placement>`.
+   To implement this, under :ref:`operation/discounts/discounts:Creating, managing, and placing discounts`, follow the instructions in step :ref:`Determine placement <Discount-placement-determination>`.

 #.
 Make sure that the discount is active.
 #.
 Save the settings.